jwt27/djgpp-cvs/README.md

 code to work from the first attempt. :) Perhaps you'll need to submit a bug report or two (or twenty) before you can get it running.

+## debugging
+Debugging with host gdb is supported.
+The djstub package provides a `djstrip` binary to strip the debug info from an executable.<br/>
+You need to attach gdb to the running instance of dosemu2, or just run `dosemu -gdb`.
+Once the dj64-built program is loaded, gdb will be able to access its symbols.

+## so x86-only?
+Of course not!
+This tool-chain is cross-platform.
+But the resulting binaries are unfortunately not.
+If you want to run your program on x86_64 and aarch64, you need to produce 2 separate executables. aarch64-built executable will work on aarch64-built dosemu2.

 ## why would I need that?
 Well, maybe you don't. :) If you don't have any djgpp-built project of yours or you don't want to move it to 64bits, then you don't need to care